nodebox/nodebox.github.io/documentation/tutorial/exploring.md

 ![Exploring Nodeorder](/media/img/tutorial/exploring_nodeorder.png)

-We are going to create two procedures for copying and transforming an shape.
+We are going to create two procedures for copying and transforming a shape.

 * The **first** one will **create a shape**, than **transform it** over a [Wiggle](../nodes/wiggle.html) node to finally **be copied** 6 times through a [Copy](../nodes/copy.html) node.
 * The **second** one will start from **the same shape** as in procedure one but will reverse the order of wiggle and copy so we will **copy** the node 6 times first and then **wiggle** the result.